yeti46g/PORTFOLIO_DisasterResponsePipeline/README.md

 ### 4. File Description

-The files in this repo are organized as the following structure:
+The files in this repo are organized in the following structure:

 	- app
 	| - template